shithead999/Resnet50/README.md

 # Resnet50
-Transfer learning prediction using Resnet50
+Transfer learning prediction on the pre-trained model of categorical flowers dataset using Resnet50